aglana123/next-course/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact us me.
+If you have any questions or suggestions, feel free to contact us.